Utkarshaaa13/ClearCare_DataInitiative_Handover_Documents/README.md

 codes comparison for description.xlsx

 11. Filtered Dataset.ipynb
 •	Purpose: This notebook loads two Excel files and processes the "Jacksonville" column from one of them.
-This is a sample uploaded for Jacksonville. **Replace with your file name as required. **
+This is a sample uploaded for Jacksonville.
+REPLACE WITH YOUR FILE AS REQUIRED.
 •	Excel Files Used:
 non cpt codes.xlsx,
 Jacksonville_Memorial_Hospital.xlsx

 12. Missing values cleaning.ipynb
 •	Purpose: This notebook loads the "Jacksonville cleaned dataset.xlsx" Excel file, which likely contains data with missing values.
-This is a sample uploaded for Jacksonville. **Replace with your file name as required. **
+This is a sample uploaded for Jacksonville.
+REPLACE WITH YOUR FILE AS REQUIRED.
 •	Excel File Used:
 Jacksonville cleaned dataset.xlsx

 14. Negotiated charges.ipynb
 •	Purpose: This notebook processes an Excel file, "Jacksonville_Negotiation_Charges.xlsx," and fills in missing payer IDs using a defined mapping based on payer names.
-This is a sample uploaded for Jacksonville. **Replace with your file name as required. **
+This is a sample uploaded for Jacksonville.
+REPLACE WITH YOUR FILE AS REQUIRED.
 •	Excel File Used:
 Jacksonville_Negotiation_Charges.xlsx